oggnimodd/svelte-and-zombies/README.md

 ## Screenshots

-## Key Features Implemented

-- **Faithful Recreation:** Captures the core gameplay loop of Plants vs. Zombies, including planting, zombie waves, sun collection, and strategic lawn defense.
-- **HTML-Based Rendering:** Every game object is rendered using pure HTML elements, styled with CSS, and animated using Svelte's transitions and reactivity.
-No canvas or WebGL involved.
-- **Reactive Game State:** Utilizes Svelte's reactivity system for managing game state, plant cooldowns, zombie movement, and projectile interactions.
-- **Plant Variety:** Includes a selection of iconic plants, each with unique abilities and stats (Peashooter, Repeater, Sunflower, Wallnut, etc.).
-- **Diverse Zombies:** Features a range of zombies with different health, speed, and damage characteristics (Normal Zombie, Conehead Zombie, Buckethead Zombie, etc.).
-- **Strategic Gameplay:** Players strategically place plants in lanes to defend against waves of advancing zombies, managing sun resources and plant cooldowns.
-- **Sound Effects:** Integrated sound effects for various game actions, enhancing the user experience (using Howler.js).
-- **User Interface:** Implemented a responsive UI that adapts to different screen sizes, including mobile devices.
-Supports fullscreen mode on mobile.
-- **Game States:** Includes a main menu, loading screen, and pause, win, and lose modals.
-- **Almanac:** A basic almanac to view the plants and zombies.
-- **Lawnmowers:** Functional lawnmowers to stop zombies that breach your defenses.
-- **Explosions & Effects:** Visual effects such as explosions, charred zombies, and plant hit animations.
-- **Plant Damage and Interactions:** Plants can be damaged, have health, and have effects when hit by projectiles.
-- **Projectile system:** Projectiles are implemented with animations using CSS transformations.
-Includes pea, fire pea, cabbage, melon, kernel, star, and boomerang projectiles.
-- **Game Customization:** Players can select their preferred plants, set initial sun amount, and toggle lawnmowers before starting each game.

-## Screenshots

 |                  Main Menu                  |                Game Options                 |
 | :-----------------------------------------: | :-----------------------------------------: |
 |       ![Main Menu](sc/main-menu.png)        |    ![Game Options](sc/game-options.png)     |